bloominstituteoftechnology/Knapsack/README.md

 a tiny gemstone.
 But it turns out it's pretty tricky to get a truly optimal solution, and that a bruteforce approach really doesn't scale.

-A bit more motivation - this ios a very general optimization problem that can be applied in a multitude of situations, from resource selection and allocation to stuffing stolen goods in knapsacks.
+A bit more motivation - this is a very general optimization problem that can be applied in a multitude of situations, from resource selection and allocation to stuffing stolen goods in knapsacks.